 (BPT) - Living with or caring for someone with a rare disease can be challenging as symptoms of these diseases are often misunderstood, misleading or misinterpreted, and as a result, people affected by uncommon illnesses are sometimes left feeling discouraged, frustrated and isolated.

 (StatePoint) Sometimes the most important family conversations can be the most uncomfortable to initiate, especially those concerning the health and well-being of an aging loved one.
 But such discussions shouldn’t wait, say experts.

 (BPT) - Eating well, exercise, sleep – these are all things we can control when it comes to our health.
 But unfortunately, some health-related things are out of sight, and therefore, often out of mind.
 Hidden health issues can escalate for years before becoming potentially life-threatening.
-For example, the term “silent killer” refers to fatal medical conditions that often exhibit no warning signs.
-High blood pressure is one such condition that many people are familiar with, but there is another very serious condition that most people have never heard of: abdominal aortic aneurysm.
+And when they do surface, it might be too late.

 (StatePoint) Car repair and maintenance can put a strain on both a senior’s budget and back.
 With some smart and simple preventive care, you can reduce automotive troubles down the line.

 (StatePoint) Nearly 90 percent of people 50 years old and up want to remain at home as long as possible, according to a recent AARP study.

 (ARA) - With short-term interest rates at historic lows, many investors are turning to “high-yield” bond funds to generate more income from their investment portfolios.
 They could make sense for you, too.